Winterizing Your Home

 We recommend that you turn up your thermostat to at least 70 degrees.
 Then open doors from inside the home into the attic to keep it warmer.
 Also, drip from both cold and hot on the inside faucets, as most people have hot water pipes exposed in their uninsulated attic.

 Extra protection at spigots and outdoor faucets

-In winterizing your home, we will have provided spigot covers that provide a good deal of protection but are insufficient in the event of a hard and/or extended freeze.
+In winterizing your home, we will have provided spigot covers that offer a good deal of protection but are insufficient in the event of a hard and/or extended freeze.
 These should be given added protection similar to exposed pipes.
-Another strategy that works in all but the hardest of freezes is to leave the spigot with a slight flow, more than a drip, a steady trickle.
-This strategy works less well if the power goes out to the extent that your home becomes cold.

 Winterizing your sprinkler system